davegurnell/unindent/README.md

 ## Synopsis

+Unindent provides two new string interpolators for indented strings: `i"..."` and `i1"..."`:

-Unindent's `i"..."` string interpolator is like Scala's `s"..."` interpolator, except it removes the indent applied in the source file.
-The behaviour is very similar to Coffeescript's multiline string literals.
+The `i"..."` interpolator is like Scala's `s"..."`, except it removes the indent applied in the source file.
+The behaviour is similar to Coffeescript's [multiline string literals][coffeescript-multiline]:

 ```scala
 import unindent._